ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 6. Download, unzip and install IBM Installation Manager (IM) and IDz using one of the following options:

-o   User install: imLauncherWindowsUser.bat
+    - User install: imLauncherWindowsUser.bat

-o   Admin install: imLauncherWindows.bat
+    - Admin install: imLauncherWindows.bat

 The process of installing Installation Manager runs unattended.
 After it's finished, click **Restart Installation Manager** to install the product.